emcodem/avisynth_brawsource/README.md

-Windows only, Avisynth+ Source Plugin using Blackmagic RAW SDK If Blackmagic employees find something they don't like here, please contact post [at] ffastrans.com and we will sort out the issues.
+Windows only, Avisynth+ Source Plugin using Blackmagic RAW SDK.

+If Blackmagic employees find something they don't like here, please contact post [at] ffastrans.com and we will sort out the issues.

 Regarding the LGPL license, i just followed the example from ffmpeg decklink integration.
 I know nothing about licenses but i would like my work to remain as free as possible.

 This Plugin was Made mainly for automated use in [FFAStrans](https://ffastrans.com/) but can of course be used generally in Avisynth scripts.